AnneEnglish/Portfolio-2/README.md

 - My family and friends for testing the quiz and dealing with me being frustrated when trying to debug and see what was causing the errors.
-- The Code Institute Slack channel for their knowledge on Javascript loops when I was trying to get a better understanding for how they worked.
+- The Code Institute Slack channel for their knowledge on Javascript loops when I was trying to get a better understanding of how they worked.